Clicking the sustainability: Nobel-awarded copper catalysed azide-alkyne cycloadditions (CuAAC) through Life Cycle Assessments analysis

 Abstract

-Copper-catalyzed azide-alkyne cycloadditions represent a class of chemical reactions belonging to the broader group of socalled "click reactions."
-In this context, the copper-catalyzed azide-alkyne cycloaddition (CuAAC), which contributed to Sharpless being awarded his second Nobel Prize in 2022, has assumed a primary role in synthetic chemistry.
-It is widely recognized as a privileged method for the preparation of triazole moieties, which are important scaffolds, particularly in the synthesis of active pharmaceutical ingredients (APIs).
-CuAAC reactions are characterized by high regio-and stereoselectivity, as well as 100% atom economy, resulting in minimal waste generation.
-This advantage is often highlighted through the evaluation of green chemistry metrics.
-However, such metrics do not always provide a fully comprehensive assessment of the advantages and drawbacks of a specific synthetic pathway, as they mainly focus on the amount of waste generated relative to the amount of product synthesized.
-In this context, Life Cycle Assessment (LCA) emerges as a powerful tool capable of evaluating the overall environmental impact of a chemical process.
-In the present work, for the first time, the sustainability aspects of a series of CuAAC procedures have been investigated using LCA.
-This approach enables identification of the most environmentally friendly procedures among those examined, as well as the critical process stages that limit their overall sustainability.
+Copper-catalysed azide–alkyne cycloaddition (CuAAC) reactions represent a class of chemical tranformations belonging to the broader group of so-called “click reactions.”
+CuAAC, which contributed to Sharpless being awarded his second Nobel Prize in 2022, has emerged as a key tool in synthetic chemistry.
+It is widely recognised as a privileged method for preparing triazole moieties, which are important scaffolds, particularly in the synthesis of active pharmaceutical ingredients (APIs).
+CuAAC reactions are characterised by high regio- and stereoselectivity, as well as 100% atom economy, resulting in minimal waste generation.
+This advantage is often highlighted by evaluating green chemistry metrics.
+However, such metrics do not always provide a fully comprehensive assessment of the advantages and drawbacks of a specific synthetic pathway, as they mainly focus on the amount of waste generated relative to the amount of product synthesised.
+Under these circumstances, life cycle assessment (LCA) emerges as a powerful tool capable of evaluating the overall environmental impact of a chemical process.
+In this study, the sustainability characteristics of a series of CuAAC procedures have been investigated using LCA, and the data have been validated through uncertainty analysis.
+This approach enables identification of the most environmentally friendly procedures among those examined, as well as identification of the critical process stages that limit overall sustainability.

 Supplementary files